Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 If this is neglected, _clientDiagnostics will be null at test runtime.

-## Miscellaneous Helpers
+## Miscellaneous

+You can use `Recording.GenerateId()` to generate repeatable random IDs.

+You should only use `Recording.Random` for random values (and you MUST make the same number of random calls in the same order every test run)

+You can use `Recording.Now` and `Recording.UtcNow` if you need certain values to capture the time the test was recorded.

+It's possible to add additional recording variables for advanced scenarios (like custom test configuration, etc.) by using `Recording.SetVariable` or `Recording.GetVariable`.

+You can use `if (Mode == RecordingMode.Playback) { ... }` to change behavior for playback only scenarios (in particular to make polling times instantaneous)

+You can use `using (Recording.DisableRecording()) { ... }` to disable recording in the code block (useful for polling methods)

+In order to enable testing with Fiddler, you can either set the  `AZURE_ENABLE_FIDDLER` environment variable or the `EnableFiddler` [runsetting](https://github.com/Azure/azure-sdk-for-net/blob/main/eng/nunit.runsettings) parameter to `true`.

 There are various helpful classes that assist in writing tests for the Azure SDK.
 Below are some of them.

 ### TestEnvVar

 [TestEnvVar](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core.TestFramework/src/TestEnvVar.cs) allows you to wrap a block of code with a using statement inside which the configured Environment variables will be set to your supplied values.
 It ensures that the existing value of any configured environment variables are preserved before they are set them and restores them outside the scope of the using block.

 ```c#